nidhalBougatf/Angular-Library-example/README.md

 # Angular Library Exmaple
-The main goal is to build an angular application that interact with a FireBase server in order to store and collect date.
+The main goal is to build an angular application that interact with a FireBase server in order to manage the data.
-Most of the basic features of  Angular were used here.
-In addition , some interactions with the firebase server were added to illistrate its different features ( Authentification, File upload, Data savaing/fetching ...)
+Most of the Angular basics were used here.
+In addition, some interactions with the firebase server were added to illistrate its different features ( Authentification, File upload, Data saving/fetching ...)

 # Project description
 We are trying to create a simple book management service , that can be used only by authenticated users.